 Our Office provides the following services for Landlords and Homeowners.

 2. Evicting Tenants that remain after the lease expires.
-If a Tenant fails to leave although they were given a specific date to vacate, the Landlord can evict the Tenant.
-The Tenant is also known as a Holdover Tenant.
+If a Tenant fails to leave although they were given a date to vacate, the Landlord can evict them.
+The Tenant is known as a Holdover Tenant.

 3. Evicting Tenants for non-monetary violations.
 As outlined in Florida Statute Chapter 83.56, the Tenant can be evicted for several reasons.
 These include: